solitarul/CustomerAccountNavigation/README.md

 Tested with Magento version 1.9.1.0

-You can move more links by adding more actions like this in app\design\frontend\base\default\layout\solitarul_customeraccountnavigation.xml:
+You can remove more links by adding more actions like this in app\design\frontend\base\default\layout\solitarul_customeraccountnavigation.xml:

             </action>
             <action method="removeLinkByName">